LasithaPrabodha/hotel-website/README.md

 # Web Design Final Project

-Welcome to our Web Design Final Project!
-This document provides an overview of our project, pages, and instructions for setting it up and running.

 ![Home page](Sample.png)

 ## Project Overview

-Our web design project focuses on creating a modern, mobile-first and user-friendly website for a luxurious apartment in Toronto.
+This is a modern, mobile-first and user-friendly website for a luxurious apartment in Toronto.

 ## Pages

-Our project includes the following pages:
+This project includes the following pages:

 1. **Home Page (home.html):**
    The home page of "The Kingsbury Luxury Toronto Apartment" website.
 It features a stunning visual design with a focus on luxury and elegance.
 The page includes a prominent logo, a captivating heading, and a tagline.
 It showcases a studio apartment with its details and pricing.
 It also highlights key features of the apartments, such as stunning interior design and convenient location.
 The page uses a combination of images and text to engage visitors.